Last updated on: May 28th, 2024

 Normal Working Hours

-Once an employee has chosen to participate in an approved voluntary flexible work hour plan, that employee is bound to do so and may opt-out of participation in the voluntary flexible work hour plan only from November 1 through December 31 each calendar year.
+Once an employee has chosen to participate in an approved voluntary flexible work hour plan, that employee is bound to do so and may opt out of participation in the voluntary flexible work hour plan only from November 1 through December 31 each calendar year.

-Any work which an employee is required to perform while traveling must, of course, be counted as hours worked.
+Work Performed While Traveling – Any work that an employee is required to perform while traveling must, of course, be counted as hours worked.
 An employee who drives a truck, bus, automobile, boat, or airplane, or an employee who is required to ride therein as an assistant or helper, is working while riding, except during bona fide meal periods or when he is permitted to sleep inadequate facilities furnished by the employer.

 Overtime